-In terms of practicality water is very easy to detect and analyze because it absorbs in the IR region very strongly when compared to organic molecules.
+In terms of practicality water is very easy to detect and analyze because it absorbs in the NIR region very strongly when compared to organic molecules.

-This article will cover choosing the right photometer, with the correct wavelengths and fiber optic probe that provides a suitable path length.
+This article will cover choosing the right photometer, with the correct wavelengths and fiber optic probe with a suitable path length for the analysis.

 Factors to Consider